Myhill-Nerode for hypergraphs and an application to gain-graphic matroids: Introduction

 The first and third authors have shown that Conjecture~\ref{conj:finite-definable} is true.
 However, this positive result requires a structural theorem giving us control over the representations of frame matroids by biased graphs.
 This will allow us to construct a monadic transduction taking frame matroids as input and producing their biased-graphic representations as output.
 The proof of this structural theorem will be lengthy and is still work in progress, so for now we claim this definability result without proof.

 In contrast to this positive result, Conjecture~\ref{conj:infinite-nondefinable} is false.
 If, for example, $\Gamma$ is the direct product of an infinite number of copies of $\mathbb{Z}_{2}$, then the class of $\Gamma$\dash gain-graphic matroids is \mso\dash definable.
-In fact, the third author and Ben-Shahar have built a hierarchy of infinite groups which are constructed by alternately using direct products and a special semi-direct product.
-Each of the infinite groups in this hierarchy gives rise to an \mso\dash definable class of gain-graphic matroids.
+In fact, the first and third authors and Ben-Shahar have built a hierarchy of infinite groups, each of which gives rise to an \mso\dash definable class of gain-graphic matroids.
 This proof again requires the structural representation theorem, so we do not provide a proof here.